4 Searching the Literature

 STEP 9: META-ANALYSIS (OPTIONAL)

 Meta-analysis is a statistical technique for combining results across studies to generate a pooled estimate of effect.
 It’s the “meta” in systematic review—synthesizing quantitative findings across the body of evidence.
+But meta-analysis isn’t always appropriate or possible.

 When Meta-Analysis Makes Sense